arthurtsenin/calculator-js/README.md

 1. `.husky` - this folder consists of the files needed for the configuration of pre-commit hook.

-2. `src` - the main folder of the app which contains `index.html` file, `style.css` file, folder with `scripts`.\
-2.1. `scripts` consists of : main `script.js` file, `calculator` folder and `calculatorInterface` folder.
+2. `src` - the main folder of the app which contains `index.html` file, `style.css` file, folder with `scripts`.\n 2.1. `scripts` consists of : main `script.js` file, `calculator` folder and `calculatorInterface` folder.\n

-2.1.1. `calculator` - the folder which consists of script files used in pattern command for calculator app: calculator commands , calculator invoker, folder with calculator recivers, folders with math commands, folders with memory commands . js file with tests for math operation is also in this folder.\
+2.1.1. `calculator` - the folder which consists of script files used in pattern command for calculator app: calculator commands , calculator invoker, folder with calculator recivers, folders with math commands, folders with memory commands . js file with tests for math operation is also in this folder.\n

-2.1.2. `calculatorInterface` - consists of js files necessary for theme change in the app and implements the user's interface.\
+2.1.2. `calculatorInterface` - consists of js files necessary for theme change in the app and implements the user's interface.\n

 3. other js,json files necessary for Webpack, Eslint, Prettier, pre-commit hook, Jest setup.